-1 In accordance with the Local Government Code
+In accordance with the Local Government Code

-- A. The County will allocate and schedule work appropriately so that FLSA "non-exempt" employees are not required to work over forty (40) hours in a workweek except when mandated by operating necessities.
-The Sheriff or his designee is responsible for establishing work schedules and for ensuring adherence to federal and state law and County policy.
-This policy applies to any and all hours where a non-exempt employee is required or is permitted to work in excess of forty (40) hours in the standard workweek. - B. Compensatory time off (comp time) is paid time off that is earned and accrued by an employee in lieu of overtime pay for authorized overtime.
+B. Compensatory time off (comp time) is paid time off that is earned and accrued by an employee in lieu of overtime pay for authorized overtime.
 Unless overtime pay is specifically authorized through Commissioners Court, County employees who physically work over forty (40) hours in a workweek are compensated with compensatory time in lieu of overtime pay.
-By working the additional time, employees are agreeing to this method of compensation. - 3.5.03 Authorization for Compensatory Time for Non-exempt Employees - A. Authorization to work in excess of the standard forty (40) hour workweek must be obtained in advance from the Sheriff or designee and should be documented.
+By working the additional time, employees are agreeing to this method of compensation.

+3.5.02 Authorization for Compensatory Time for Non-exempt Employees

+- A. Authorization to work in excess of the standard forty (40) hour workweek must be obtained in advance from the Sheriff or designee and should be documented.
 Employees who work in excess of forty (40) hours in a standard workweek without prior Sheriff's authorization are subject to corrective or disciplinary action. - B. Actual compensatory time earned shall be reported on the employee's bi-weekly electronic time card as prescribed by the County Auditor and must be approved by both the employee and the Sheriff or designee.

-3.5.04 Earning Compensatory Time
+3.5.03 Earning Compensatory Time